Darkonica/gulppack-pug/README.md

 Your web browser will open with local server and running browser-sync.
 Now if you make changes to the files ```.pug```, ```.scss``` or ```.js```, your web browser will reload the web page itself, and Gulp will re-build your project in the ```dest``` folder.

-## Bower?
-Use yarn or npm instead of [Bower](https://bower.io/).
-See more [there](https://medium.com/netscape/bye-bye-bower-or-how-to-migrate-from-bower-to-npm-and-webpack-4eb2e1121a50).